rabbitmq/rabbitmq-website/site/api-guide.md

 Connection recovery attempts by default will continue at identical time intervals until a new connection is successfully opened.
-Recovery delay can be made dynamic by providing a <code>RecoveryDelayHandler</code>
-implementation instance to <code>ConnectionFactory#setRecoveryDelayHandler</code>.
+Recovery delay can be made dynamic by providing a `RecoveryDelayHandler` implementation instance to `ConnectionFactory#setRecoveryDelayHandler`.
 Implementations that use dynamically computed delay intervals should avoid values that are too low (as a rule of thumb, lower than 2 seconds).